 If you are not getting excited, and not just about a possibly badly delivered course, it could very well be that TEFL just isn’t your thing.
 It is advisable to talk to people who know what TEFL involves, and your instructor may be able to answer all your questions as well regarding accommodation, earning, colleagues, and students.
 All this may be very helpful to get a clear and realistic idea of what teaching English abroad is all about.

-It is also a good idea to get well informed about the country where you would like to go, and see if that’s really the place where you want to be teaching.
+It is also a good idea to get well informed about the country where you would like to go and see if that’s really the place where you want to be teaching.
 Try to get information from teachers who already were there and learn about lifestyle, culture, entertainment options, and whether you’ll be earning enough to cope with the cost of living.
-You can easily get in touch with teachers via online TEFL forums like eslcafe.com (general), or more county-specific forums like expatriatecafe.com (for Spain), or ajarn.com (for Thailand).
+You can easily get in touch with teachers via online TEFL forums like eslcafe.com (general), or more country-specific forums like expatriatecafe.com (for Spain), or ajarn.com (for Thailand).
 If you take just a little time, you can find plenty of forums related to TEFL.

 There are also prospective TEFL teachers who have serious doubts if pursuing a career in TEFL is useful.
 Well, I happen to know many TEFL professionals, and they all perform varying roles.
 Some of them are still working as teachers in place all around the globe, while others started schools to help students get ahead.
 Some are involved in teacher training programs, while others took up writing novels and books.
 TEFL is just like any other industry, offering a wide range of opportunities for all sorts of individuals.
-The TEFL persons that I know are professional, full of initiative, and industrious, the typical qualifications all employers in any sort of professional field value.
+The TEFL persons that I know are professional, full of initiative, and industrious, the typical qualifications of all employers in any sort of professional field value.

 When you have chosen to opt for a career in TEFL, you still are left with plenty of other opportunities.
 You may well decide for TEFL when you want to take a break in your career.
 Most TEFL positions are for the duration of nine to twelve months, but there are also shorter contracts for four to eight weeks, specifically for summer camps in China, Italy, or Spain.
 If you decide to teach English classes, you are sure to gain more proficiency in other skills as well, such as in communication, presentation, and organization.

-I have seen quite a few people from different professional fields teaching English abroad for a few year for the purpose of gaining useful CV experience.
-I’ve met, for example, a young inexperienced architect, who in the days of recession, wanted to do something useful to brighten up his CV.
+I have seen quite a few people from different professional fields teaching English abroad for a few years for the purpose of gaining useful CV experience.
+I’ve met, for example, a young inexperienced architect, who in the days of the recession, wanted to do something useful to brighten up his CV.
 He signed up for teaching in Japan which offered him a fantastic chance to get to know Japanese architecture much better.
-Now the days of recession are over, he has returned and launched his architecture career, but the years in Japan have made him a more resourceful person with far better communication skills.
+Now the days of the recession are over, he has returned and launched his architecture career, but the years in Japan have made him a more resourceful person with far better communication skills.

 Many teachers in the fields of primary and secondary education have learned that teaching in a foreign country has helped them substantially in gaining practical experience before they returned and applied for a position at a UK school.
 This is even more important as in the UK, there are a lot more trainee teachers for fewer teaching positions.
 I also had that experience.
 I came back after eight years of working in the TEFL field and I used my experience, including my enhanced communication and presentation skills, to land a perfect marketing job in the UK.